GLOBAL MARKETS-'Relief rally' pushes equity markets higher; bonds flat

 "We saw quite a lot of exuberance in July and August, with prices particularly of tech stocks rising and that then has come off a little bit recently," he said.

-Hotels, banks, and airline stocks all gained more than the broad market, with shares of Delta Air Lines Inc DAL.N up nearly 4% and Bank of America Corp BAC.N up nearly 2.5%.
+Hotels, banks and airline stocks all gained more than the broad market, with Delta Air Lines Inc DAL.N up nearly 6% and Bank of America Corp BAC.N up nearly 3.5%.

 Benchmark 10-year notes US10YT=RR last fell 1/32 in price to yield 0.661%, from 0.659% late on Friday.

-"You're seeing a nice bounce for stocks, but it’s more of an oversold bounce, and the bond market is still apprehensive about totally buying in on this equity move," given the uncertainty over additional fiscal stimulus in the United States and the Nov.
+"You're seeing a nice bounce for stocks, but it's more of an oversold bounce, and the bond market is still apprehensive about totally buying in on this equity move," given the uncertainty over additional U.S. fiscal stimulus and the Nov.
 3 presidential election, said Ryan Detrick, chief market strategist at LPL Financial.

 Global assetshttp://tmsnrt.rs/2jvdmXl